tungufoss/Game-of-Thrones/README.md

 - _PostgreSQL_ database with the necessary credentials

 ### Setup
-1. Environment Variables:
+1. **Clone the repository:**

+    First, clone the repository to your local machine:

+    ```bash
+    git clone git@github.com:tungufoss/Game-of-Thrones.git
+    cd Game-of-Thrones
+    ```
+2. **Environment Variables:**

-    In the root directory of this repository, create a .env file with your PostgreSQL connection details.
+    In the root directory of this repository, create a `.env` file with your PostgreSQL connection details.
 The app requires this file to securely connect to the database.

-    Example .env file:
+    Example `.env` file:
     ```bash
     PGHOST=your_postgresql_host
     PGPORT=your_postgresql_port